 2. Always Dilute It With Water

 The right way to drink apple cider vinegar is to dilute it with water.
 This should take care of the acidity.
 If you find the taste not working for you, mix a few drops of honey for a little sweetness.
-For a safer option to prevent dental damage, drink it with a straw.
+For a safer option to prevent dental damage, drink it with

 3. Do Not Drink It First Thing In The Morning